-Moscow is a beautiful city filled with a lot of impressive architecture and is home to some of the world’s best museums.
+Moscow is a beautiful city filled with impressive architecture and home to some of the world’s best museums.

 Not considering visiting Moscow when planning a European holiday is a bad idea.
 Back in the past, the entire country of Russia was closed to visitors, but of late, it has opened its doors to people from all over the globe for tourism purposes.
 And as with any other place you’re traveling to, it’s always better to be well-informed before visiting.
 For that reason, we gathered this article with essential tips for first-time visitors to Moscow to help you make your trip to the Russian capital a trip to remember (after getting a Russian invitation/visa to visit the city).